Filler

 See Shira's separate Bellydance Plus web site for many photos of beautiful larger-sized dancers performing in a wide variety of costume styles.

 Some of the faster belly dance movements, such as staccato hip movements and shimmies, are very aerobic.
-Practice doing those for 20 minutes per day, and you'll probably start shedding some of those unwanted pounds!
+Practice doing those for 20 minutes per day, and you'll start to feel a boost to your cardiovascular fitness.
 Fast belly dance moves like these can burn 250-300 calories per hour.

-So, sign up for that class -- chances are there'll be people of all sizes and shapes in that room, including some whose bodies are shaped a lot like yours!
-Be realistic in the goals you set for yourself, and you'll have a lot of fun dancing!
+So, sign up for that class — chances are there'll be people of all sizes and shapes in that room, including some whose bodies are shaped a lot like yours!
+Set a goal for yourself to have fun and explore what your body can do, and you just might discover a form of exercise that you can enjoy for many years to come!

 All about belly dancing!
 Explore belly dance!